eugenious/the-main-gig/content/guide/2-ideal-sequence.md

 ## But it doesn't work that way!

 It is called the ideal sequence because the bar is set impossibly high.
-It is exceedingly rare to execute the sequence flawlessly from the first step to the last, except on the tiniest of features.
+It is exceedingly rare to execute the sequence flawlessly from the first step to the last, except for the tiniest of features.

 A more realistic picture of the process of coding goes like this.
 You think a little bit about the tests, you experiment with some code, you realize that to implement your new feature cleanly, some refactoring of the existing code is desired, you go back to the product owner to clarify something missed in the requirements, you finish the code, you finish the tests, then, oh yeah, you forgot to write the documentation so you do that.

 Why bother describing the ideal sequence, if it is never to be achieved?
 Well, primarily to express a mindset.
 Actually, two mindsets.

 The first mindset is that producing quality software means a lot more than just writing the code for the feature.
 The second mindset is that the process of writing the documentation and the tests is often extremely beneficial to helping you understand the problem space of the feature you are implementing.
 Software development is very hard, and we can all use all the help we can get!

-The mindset of a junior developer and that of an experienced developer is a world apart.
+Let's compare the thinking of a novice developer versus an experienced developer:

-Junior developer: I'm so delighted, I got it working!
+Novice developer: I'm so delighted, I got it working!
 It's a complex beast, and I'm not quite sure why I needed that line of code there, but I found it on Stack Overflow.

-Experienced developer: I'm so delighted, I got it working, and the code looks beautiful, and the tests prove that it works, and the documentation describes how to use it.
+Experienced developer: I'm so delighted, I got it working!
+The code looks good, the tests prove that it works, and the documentation helps others to understand it.